 - Respect other cyclists and hikers.
 Make sure to keep a safe distance and communicate that you are approaching if others might not see you.
 Slow down when crossing roads and paths.
 Avoid sections with a lot of traffic, when possible.
 Keep in mind that some trails are used by both cyclists and hikers, and that everyone should be able to enjoy these paths.

 - Protect your surroundings.
 The bike trails around Engelberg offer stunning nature scenes, and we ask you to enjoy them in a responsible manner.
 Use the marked bike trails, do not go off track and respect trail closures and protected areas.
 Be considerate of wild as well as domesticated animals that might show up.
 Close gates behind you and keep a distance to farm animals.

 - Bring the right equipment.
 A helmet, warm and water-resistant clothes, repair kit and first aid kit are highly recommended.
 Make sure to inspect your bike before setting off.
 Do not hesitate to ask for help if you need it.
 The emergency number is 112 and you can reach Rega Air Rescue by calling 1414.

 If you are not used to the Alpine terrain or want to polish your technique, a tour with a mountain bike guide can be a great resource.
 A guide can give you advice on your cycling technique, help you find unexplored paths and is pleasant company.

 Go on a guided mountain biking tour and learn how to test your limits in a safe way.
 There are also cycling courses for kids available in Engelberg, even for those that have never tried mountain biking before.
 So regardless of age and skill level, there is an option for you.
-Contact us if you would like some help in finding the right guide or course.

 Bike shops in Engelberg – for buying and renting mountain bikes